adamhillips/nonagonzone_reversed/README.md

 q Whats the reason behind this

-a I was bored and i hate when russians sell to dumb people something thats pasted eg. Nonagon-cs2-cmake/darkside_sdk
+a i hate when russians sell to dumb people something thats pasted eg. Nonagon-cs2-cmake/darkside_sdk

 if you wanna talk with us join us here https://discord.gg/zyMbyuBNRj